 Welcome to the Tarradale Through Time Website!

 Field walking finds from the Tarradale area indicate a rich multi-period archaeological landscape underneath the plough soil; with significant evidence from the Mesolithic, Neolithic, Bronze Age and Medieval right through to the modern period.
-The project will allow the North of Scotland Archaeological Society (NOSAS)* to work with the local community to research the archaeological heritage and to make this knowledge more widely available.
+The project allowed the North of Scotland Archaeological Society (NOSAS)* to work with the local community to research the archaeological heritage and to make this knowledge more widely available.

 *NOSAS is an SCIO (Scottish Charitable Incorporated Organisation) SC044585 registered with the Office of the Scottish Charity Regulator.